udacity/create-your-own-adventure/english/marshmallow.md

 You begin to breakout of the jacket and find a lighter, a fork, and rope.

+You are not sure who placed these objects near you or why.

+But you have a growing sense that these mundane objects are vital to your survival.

 You have the suspicion that you are being closely watched.

 You hear a small bird sound in the distance.